-We are susceptible to the indirect effects of adverse macro-economic events that can result in higher unemployment, shrinking demand for products, large-scale business failures and tight credit markets.
+We are susceptible to the indirect effects of adverse macroeconomic events that can result in higher unemployment, shrinking demand for products, large-scale business failures, and tight credit markets.
 Specifically, if adverse macroeconomic and business conditions significantly affect self-storage and commercial market rental rates and occupancy levels, our customers could reduce spending surrounding our products and services, which could have a negative effect on our business and therefore our results of operations.
-Thus, our results of operations are sensitive to changes in overall economic conditions affecting disposable consumer income, such as employment levels, business conditions, interest rates, and fuel and energy costs, could reduce consumer spending or cause consumers to shift their spending to other products and services.
+Thus, our results of operations are sensitive to changes in overall economic conditions that impact consumer spending, including discretionary spending, as well as to increased bad debts due to recessionary pressures.
+Adverse economic conditions affecting disposable consumer income, such as employment levels, business conditions, interest rates, tax rates, and fuel and energy costs, could reduce consumer spending or cause consumers to shift their spending to other products and services.
 A general reduction in the level of discretionary spending or shifts in consumer discretionary spending could adversely affect our growth and profitability.